kwiksher/blog/privacy_policy.md

 * The complete table of cookies in kwiksher.com is found at the bottom of this page.
 Here is the list of the names

-    * Strictly Necessay: kwiksher.com(WP-SpamShield, gdpr-wp, woocommerce), paypal
+    * Strictly Necessary: kwiksher.com(WP-SpamShield, gdpr-wp, woocommerce), paypal

         ```
         PHPSESSID